The Amalgamation Newsletter and Podcast

 Brief Bio: General

-Rev. Bruce Reyes-Chow is a 3rd Generation Filipino/Chinese American and an active speaker, writer, coach, and podcaster on topics of faith, leadership, activism, culture, race, and technology.
-An ordained minister in the Presbyterian Church (USA), he also works with organizations on immigration, decarceration, and Palestinian liberation.
-He is the author of six books, most recently Everything Good about God is True: Choosing Faith with his next book, "Prophets, Priests, Pastors & Poets: Being and Becoming the Ressurected Christ," due out in Fall 2026.
-He and his wife live in San Jose, CA.
+Rev. Bruce Reyes-Chow is a 3rd Generation, GenX, Filipino/Chinese American and an active speaker, writer, coach, and podcaster on topics of faith, leadership, activism, culture, race, and technology.
+Bruce has been a minister in the Presbyterian Church (USA) since 1995 and has served nine congregations throughout California.
+He also works with organizations on immigration, decarceration, and Palestinian liberation.
+He is the author of multiple books, most recently Everything Good about God is True: Choosing Faith (Broadleaf Books 2024).
+His next book, Prophets, Priests, Pastors & Poets: Being and Becoming the Ressurected Christ (Chalice Press), along with accompanying Lenten and Advent Devotionals, is due out in Fall 2026.
+You can subscribe to his newsletter and podcast, The Amalgamation, at www.reyes-chow.com and connect on most social platforms via @breyeschow.

 Brief Bio: Presbyterian